 Harrow's 16th-century Royal Charter states the School's objects as the 'bringing up, teaching and instruction of children and youth in grammar', such that those young people give 'a very good example to all others to imitate the like hereafter, and also to the common profit of all our subjects'.

-As a charity, we remain mindful of this commitment to public benefit by working to fulfil four charitable aims.
+As a charity, we remain mindful of this commitment to public benefit by working to fulfil three charitable aims.

 1. To provide educational facilities to members of local schools and to other members of the community, so far as is consistent with the above aims.